johndsykes86/WDI-MonsterFighter/README.md

 #Monster Hunter!

-The object of this game is to defeat the monster as fast as you can before it can defeat you!
-Well that was the idea anyway.
+The object of this game is to defeat the monster as fast as you can.
+That's it.
+Don't lose.

 ##Build Log